Main Street Capital (MAIN)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

-11. Key Takeaways from Main Street Capital’s Q3 Results
+10. Key Takeaways from Main Street Capital’s Q4 Results

 It was good to see Main Street Capital beat analysts’ EPS expectations this quarter.
-The stock remained flat at $57.29 immediately after reporting.
+We were also happy its revenue outperformed Wall Street’s estimates.
+Overall, we think this was a solid quarter with some key areas of upside.
+The stock remained flat at $58.60 immediately following the results.

-Wall Street analysts have a consensus one-year price target of $60.67 on the company (compared to the current share price of $60.08).
+Wall Street analysts have a consensus one-year price target of $63.43 on the company (compared to the current share price of $58.92), implying they see 7.7% upside in buying Main Street Capital in the short term.